6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Nikon D850: (best DSLR for dental photography)

-Despite being a dentist, I was always fond of doing photography since my childhood.
+Despite being a dentist, I have been fond of photography since childhood.

 But I did not think about how to do it alongside my job.